 Babylon, a subscription health service provider, enables patients to have remote consultation with healthcare professionals and doctors.
 The user needs to download their app to communicate via text and video messaging.
 AI mostly drives the consultation provided through the app on the basis of the patient’s medical history and general information on various medical aspects.
 If necessary, patients can have live video chats with a real doctor as well.

-Within Babylon app is the symptom checker chatbot that offers relevant information to the user based on symptoms.
+Within Babylon app is the symptom checker chatbot which offers relevant information to the user based on symptoms.
 When the user reports disease symptoms to the app, the same is cross-checked against a vast database of diseases in the background to offer an appropriate solution.
 In 2017, even the UK National Health Service (NHS) used Babylon chatbot to dispense medical advice as part of a trial.

 6. Buoy Health